-Content marketing is not new, it exists since 1996 when computers and internet usage began to spread across the world.
-It gained more recognition and usage in the 21st century, most especially during the Covid-19 pandemic period.
-These occurred when most companies started recognising the need to take their businesses online.
+Content marketing is not new, it has existed since 1996 when computers and internet usage began to spread across the world.
+It has gained more recognition and usage in the 21st century, especially during the COVID-19 pandemic, when most companies started recognising the need to take their businesses online.

 One of the main goals of content is to educate and engage the audience.
-It also helps build consumer trust, strengthen SEO, and establish your brand as an authority in the market.
+It also helps build consumer trust, strengthens SEO, and establishes your brand as an authority in the market.

 What Is Content Marketing?